plone/volto/docs/source/contributing/language-features.md

 transformations needed by the current project depending of the browser support you are currently targeting.

-By doing this, enables the bundles to be smaller, as the resultant code does not need to support old browsers (thus, transform your code to ES5 compatible code) as Babel will apply only the required transforms that your target enviroments need.
+By doing this, it enables the bundles to be smaller, as the resultant code does not need to support old browsers (thus, transform your code to ES5 compatible code) as Babel will apply only the required transforms that your target enviroments need.
 For more
 information: https://babeljs.io/docs/babel-preset-env#browserslist-integration